Godwin Kotey

-Godwin Nikoi Kotey (1965–2012) was a Ghanaian actor, producer, educator, playwright, and director who contributed to the growth and development of the movie industry.
+Godwin Nikoi Kotey (1965–2012) was a Ghanaian actor, producer, educator, playwright, and director.

 Early life

 Godwin Kotey's artistic journey started in the Ghanaian television industry, where he initially gained recognition.
-His first significant role was in the Ghana Broadcasting Corporation’s production, Anane - A Strange Coincidence.
+His first significant role was in the Ghana Broadcasting Corporation’s production, Anane – A Strange Coincidence.
 This role marked the beginning of his career in the entertainment industry, leading him to appear in various TV theatre productions, where he continued to build his reputation as a talented actor.

 Education

 He attended Tema Senior High School and Ghanata Secondary School.
 He then furthered his studies at the University of Ghana for his degree and master's in theatre arts and did his Phd at the University of Southern Illinois.

 Academic contributions

 Kotey made notable contributions to academia, particularly at the University of Ghana's School of Performing Arts.
 In 1989, while studying there, he directed Witness for the Prosecution, a production that received acclaim by being selected as the School's Theatre Season Play of the Year.
 This accomplishment highlighted his directorial skills and marked a pivotal moment in his academic career.
 He later became a Senior Lecturer at the university, where he played a significant role in mentoring the next generation of Ghanaian performers.